OfficeDev/Office-Add-in-JavaScript-WebApiService/README.md

 ```

 1. Open the solution in Visual Studio.
 2. Press F5 to build and deploy the sample add-in to the client that's specified as the start document (by default, Excel).
-To change this setting in the Properties view (**View > Properties Window**), click the WebApi Sample project in Solution Explorer and select your preferred client.
+To change this setting, click the WebApi Sample project in Solution Explorer and select your preferred Office application.
+3. On the **Home** ribbon, click the **Open** button in the **Web API** group.
 3. In the add-in, choose a rating in the drop-down list, enter some feedback, and click **Send it!** A toast notification opens to tell you whether your feedback was successfully sent.